 The Nursing Forum Task Force was formed in 2007 and included not only nurses, but county staff and provider agency representatives.
 The Task Force was instrumental in developing General Guidelines for Nurses in Community Residential Programs Supporting People with Intellectual/Developmental Disabilities.
 PCHC continues to support nurses in this specialized field in any way possible, including nursing school experiences and mentorship of nurses who are new to developmental disabilities nursing.

 Prostate cancer is a prevalent and deadly form of cancer for men.
 Other prostate problems include Benign Prostatic Hypertrophy (BPH) and Prostatitis.
 Any of these conditions can have a significant impact on health and quality of life for the person experiencing them.
-As part of the Prostate Health Initiative, the prevalence of prostate health problems and health outcomes for people with an Intellectual Disability (ID) will be identified.
+As part of the Prostate Health Initiative, the prevalence of prostate health problems and health outcomes for people with an Intellectual Disability and/or Autism (ID/A) will be identified.
 In addition, useful information about prostate conditions and treatment options will be shared throughout the Southeastern Region.